FDA Clears Boston Scientific’s Epic Self-Expanding Peripheral Stent

 Iliac stenosis (narrowing) occurs when plaque accumulates within the arteries that supply blood to the legs, which can lead to poor blood flow, claudication (leg pain) and other complications.
 The disease can be treated with medication, surgery or angioplasty.

 The Epic vascular self-expanding stent system received CE mark approval and was launched in Europe and other international markets in 2009.
+It was released in the U.S. market in May 2012.

 For more information: www.bostonscientific.com